 Chuck Norris and Lone Wolf Cigars go hand in hand.
 It’s not hard to figure out why when considering the man behind the brand.
 They say Chuck Norris could make an onion cry.
 Some believe he can unscramble an egg simply by looking at it.
 Others believe that beneath that his beard is not a chin, but a clenched fist.
 It seems that the Legend of Carlos “Chuck” Norris is deeply woven into our national identity.
 As a martial artist, action star, and anti-drug activist, Norris has served as a multi-generational role model for many.

 Lone Wolf Cigars: Quick History

 Born in 1996, Lone Wolf Cigars was a part passion project and part business opportunity for Norris.
 The brand appeared as Norris was reaching new levels of popularity on the small screen.
 He teamed up with his Hollywood buddy Jim Belushi (and a few high-dollar investors).
 From there, Norris established the brand to create capital for his burgeoning “Kick Drugs Out of America” organization.

 “We all went down to the Dominican Republic, and they asked us what kind of cigars we wanted.
 I said that I wanted a very mellow cigar.
 I didn’t want a cigar that was going to burn my throat.
 Jim said he wanted a cigar that would, in effect, blow his head off.
 So we have different blends of our cigars that go from mellow to strong.” — Chuck Norris in a 1998 interview with Cigar Aficionado.

-Norris & Belushi may have had disagreements about what exactly makes up a fine cigar.
+Norris and Belushi may have had disagreements about what exactly makes up a fine cigar.
 Yet, they agreed on one thing: Lone Wolf Cigars would be for everyone, as opposed to only for the super-rich.
-From the get go, the more affordable price point made these sticks a popular option for the common smoker.
+From the get-go, the more affordable price point made these sticks a popular option for the common smoker.

 Smoking a Lone Wolf Cigar

-While Norris & Belushi sold their share of the company in 2001, Lone Wolf Cigar Company is still alive and well.
-The brand has an LA-based cigar lounge.
+While Norris and Belushi sold their share of the company in 2001, Lone Wolf Cigar Company is still alive and well.
+The brand has a Los Angeles-based cigar lounge.
 A few branded Dominican-made stogies are also still available on the mass market.